 "My students are my business, and if this secret you two have is affecting the education of the cohort, I have every right to inquire."

 "If it's a secret than it's not affecting anyone!" said Draco in exasperation.

 "Voldemort had us captive in Malfoy Manor, and we escaped together.
-From that moment forth we... saw past our prejudices and became friends," she said simply, which was essentially the truth but with a vast majority of information left out.
+From that moment forth we... saw past our differences and became friends," she said simply, which was essentially the truth but with a vast majority of information left out.
 Draco didn't say a word while she spoke but looked rather crestfallen, and Lupin figured that it meant she was telling the truth.
 He was truly surprised as they were the most unlikely pair of individuals he had ever met to see past their inherent differences.
-The situation reminded him of Snape and Lily, and he was rather intrigued.
+The situation reminded him of Snape and Lily, which intrigued him.

 "Great, are we done here?" said Draco in an attempt to break the silence which ensued.

 "Who else knows about this 'friendship' of yours?" asked Lupin curiously.

 "Most of the Order knows we tolerated each other over the summer holidays, not to the real extent though.
 Only you and Harry.
 Ron and Ginny were a bit suspicious over the summer," said Hermione.